ccswbs/UoGd7-Training/features/howto-profiles.md

 ##Customizing People Profiles Layout

 1. Navigate to www.uoguelph.ca/sitename/people, or navigate to your people profiles page via your site menu.
-2. Select `Customize this page` at the bottom of the
+2. Select `Customize this page` at the bottom of the screen.